 For people with very low incomes, especially those living in developing nations, corn is a cheap and ready source of calories, carbohydrates, and protein.

 Antioxidants combat the effects of harmful free radicals in the body.
-Research suggests that free radicals may play a role in the aging process and the development of a number of chronic diseases.

 Many fruits and vegetables, including dark leafy greens, carrots, and sweet potatoes, are also rich in carotenoids.

 Corn, similarly to many grains, legumes, and vegetables, contains dietary fiber.

 However, the amount of fiber in corn is often lower than that from other sources.
 For instance, a half cup of cooked navy beans provides